 …., during the first attempt of Ojos del Salado a stranger from another group, after hearing that I had mountain sickness and asthma to boot, came over and volunteered to take my Cancer Research UK banner with him on his climb……..
 So even if I never personally made those last 30 metres, at least the banner did.
 (Either way, we had still climbed 99.6% of that hulking mountain!)”

 Rather oddly Trimeri and Popescu on their respective websites claim the first ascent of Mount Sidley.
-The following is taken from Mario Trimeri’s website (http://www.mariotrimeri.com/antarctica/mount-sidley/ with helpful assistance from Google Translate):
+The following is taken from Mario Trimeri’s website (http://www.mariotrimeri.com/antarctica/mount-sidley/ with helpful assistance from Google Translate).
+Unfortunately he no longer maintains this website:

 “The volcano is located in the West Antarctic and is part of the Executive Committee Range.
 The first crossing of the area was carried out in 1958-59 and the chain has been visited by an international scientific expedition in 1990 where it seems that the New Zealand Bill Atkinson has made the first ascent (unofficial).